There are three basic measurements which can be made in an electrical circuit. Voltage and current are the first two, and the third is resistance.

 In some instances it is necessary to have elements which resist the flow of current.
 These items are called resistors and they are made out of materials which do not conduct electricity as well as materials like copper or other metals.

-The basic unit if resistance is the Ohm as already mentioned.
-This is often denoted by the Greek symbol omega - In addition to this the basic unit can be prefixed by multipliers.
-This is because the range of values for resistance can span many decades and it is necessary to have an easy notation that does not rely on counting the numbers of zeros in a number as this would easily lead to mistakes.
+In addition to this the basic unit can be prefixed by multipliers.
+This is because the range of values for electrical resistance can span many decades and it is necessary to have an easy notation that does not rely on counting the numbers of zeros in a number as this would easily lead to mistakes.

 Occasionally resistances less than an ohm are encountered, these are measured in milliohms (m ) thousandths of an ohm.